-Below are some generally accepted definitions, but let’s be clear - some trans people will disagree with my definitions and find these words unpleasant, even hurtful.
-But I need to agree on words to use and it’s impossible to please everyone.
-So I’m going to do my best, please be patient if I say things you don’t like.
+Below are some generally accepted definitions, but some trans people will disagree with them and even find them hurtful.
+I'm sorry if that's the case, but hopefully you can appreciate that I need to have a common reference and it’s impossible to please everyone.
+Please be patient if I say things you don’t like.

 Sex: Your anatomy.
 Man or woman.
 This is the thing a doctor can identify by looking at you the moment you’re born.

 Intersex: When your body is not clearly man or woman, or has features of both.
 The old-fashioned term was “hermaphrodite” but that word isn’t used anymore, unless you’re in Biology class talking about garden worms.

 Gender: What you internally feel you are.
 Male or female.
 This is your personal sense of identity, the way you would classify your mind.